Skip to main content

 • Setup and Your First Trace

-Before anything else, you need two environment variables.
+The setup surprised me when I first tried LangSmith — it is genuinely just two environment variables.
 LangSmith tracing activates the moment LangChain sees LANGCHAIN_TRACING_V2 set to "true".
-No code changes required — your existing chains start sending traces automatically.
+No code changes to your existing chains.

 Environment setup for LangSmith